pytchlang/pytch-tutorials/multiple-choice-quiz/tutorial.md

 {{< commit add-centimetres-in-metre-question >}}

+Check you understand what the five different items in this list are.

 We can test this by changing which item we pull out of `all_questions_info`:

 {{< commit ask-question-1 >}}

+The narrator should now ask the new question instead of the original one.

-When you're happy that this is working; put the code back so it asks the first question:
+When you're happy that this is working, put the code back so it asks the first question:

 {{< commit ask-question-0-again >}}